stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

+No, it's--it's fine.
+In a lot of ways, this is everything that I expected.

+##### [laughter]

+#### SHMERR

-Now it's, it's fine.
-In a lot of ways, this is everything that I expected. __[laughter]__ In a lot of-- You know, in some ways, our fate is what we make for ourselves.
-So, I've made for myself a small dent on the left port vent.
+In a lot of--in--you know, in some ways, our fate is what we make for ourselves.
+So, what I've made for myself is a small dent on the left port vent.

 #### TIM